Lightning-AI/pytorch-lightning/README.md

 python multi_node_cluster_template.py --nb_gpu_nodes 4 --gpus '0,1,2,3,4,5,6,7'
 ```

+## Contributing
+Welcome to the PTL community!
+We're building the most advanced research platform on the planet to implement the latest, best practices that the amazing PyTorch team rolls out!

+#### Bug fixes:
+1. Submit a github issue.
+2. Fix it.
+3. Submit a PR!

+#### New Features:
+1. Submit a github issue.
+2. We'll agree on the feature scope.
+3. Submit a PR! (with updated docs and tests 🙃).

 ## Bleeding edge
 If you can't wait for the next release, install the most up to date code with:
 ```bash